 Loading

-Use a global setup hook to run code once before any tests start (even with multiple workers).
-This is most useful for parallel suites, where you want shared data/setup to exist before workers begin.
-It is also supported by non-parallel test suites.
+Use the global setup and teardown hooks to run code once before any tests start and/or after all workers finish — even with multiple workers.
+They are most useful for parallel suites, where shared data/setup must exist before workers begin and suite-wide state may need to be reset afterwards.
+Both hooks are also supported by non-parallel test suites.

 Set runGlobalSetup: true in your Playwright config: